Merlin (2018 film): Production

 Director Keera announced that Merlin would be his second film after Pachai Engira Kaathu during late 2015, with production beginning thereafter.
-Vishnu Priyan was signed as the lead actor, while Kannada actress Ashwini Chandrashekar joined the cast to play the lead actress.
+Vishnupriyan was signed as the lead actor, while Kannada actress Ashwini Chandrashekar joined the cast to play the lead actress.
 Though it was the first Tamil film she signed up for, two other Tamil films ended up releasing earlier.
 Supporting actors including Lollu Sabha Jeeva, Aadukalam Murugadoss, Singampuli and Powerstar Srinivasan also worked on the film, while prominent cinematographer Thangar Bachan also worked as an actor.

 At the film's audio launch in September 2016, Keera announced that Attakathi Dinesh would portray himself in the film in a guest appearance.
 The event was attended by directors including Pa.
 Ranjith, Vasanthabalan and Thangar Bachan.

 Soundtrack

-The film's music was composed by Ganesh Raghavendra, with five different lyricists working on the album.
+The film's music was composed by Ganesh Raghavendra.
 The soundtrack was released on 28 June 2017 through TrendMusic.
 A version of the English song "Ain't No Sunshine" by Bill Withers from his 1971 album Just As I Am was included in the soundtrack of Merlin, with Aadukalam Murugadoss rendering the version.
 The song was used as a promotional track for the film, with actors such as Chaams, Aadukalam Naren, Aadhi, Vemal, Guru Somasundaram, Ma Ka Pa Anand, Shakthi Vasu, Priyamani and Vijay Sethupathi appearing in the making video.

 Critical reception

-New Indian Express felt that film lacked realism and the editing is completely abrupt.
+Navein Darshan of Cinema Express felt that film lacked realism and the editing is completely abrupt.
+Dina Thanthi reviewed the film more positively, praising the cinematography and music.

 Controversy

-Praveena filed a case and sought to stop the film from being screened as she felt that film contains dialogue which degrades women.
+Praveena Charumathi Sampathkumar filed a case and sought to stop the film from being screened as she felt that film contains dialogue which degrades women.